darkmuse/hello-world/Io/README.md

 https://iolanguage.org/

 # Run
-If you're using OSX you can simply brew install io.
+If you're using OSX you can simply ```brew install io```.
 For any other OS you will need to build from source.
 Running is then a simple command
 ```bash
 io HelloWorld.io